digbmc/coll-news-site/_projects/letters.md

 caption: # info that appears on homepage
   title: Letters to the Editor
-  subtitle: Learn about letter cataloging
+  subtitle: A glimpse into history
   thumbnail: assets/img/portfolio/lte-thumbnail.png
   alt: "explanation of letters to the editor subproject"
 ---